BrockDSL/Introduction-to-R/README.md

 **Task Set #4**
 A. Create variables for the 1949 and 1950 AirPassengers data.
-B. Calculate the total number of passengers that flew in 1950
+B. Calculate the total number of passengers that flew in 1949 and 1950
 C. Make a new variable called AirTotal that contains the total number of passengers that flew in 1949 and 1950
 D. Once you are done, type "SOLVED!" in the chat